-3. RANGE OF PROCUREMENT PROCESSES ABOVE R1 000 000 (INCL.VAT)
+3. RANGE OF PROCUREMENT PROCESSES ABOVE R500 000 (INCL.VAT)

-- □ The Department shall invite competitive bids. - Bids shall be advertised in at least the Government Tender Bulletin or DFA or Volksblad as well as in any other appropriate media should the Accounting Officer deem it necessary. - □ If, in a specific case, it is impracticable to invite competitive bids, the Accounting Officer may procure the required goods, services or works by other means such as price quotations or negotiations, provided that the reasons for deviating from inviting competitive bids must be recorded and approved by the Accounting Officer or the delegate.
-Furthermore, the department shall adhere to provisions of National Treasury Practice note no 5 of 2009/2010 especially paragraph 4. - □ The prescripts of the PPPFA shall be adhered to. - 3.1 Range of procurement processes are divided mainly in the following two major categories: - 3.1.1 Competitive bidding - 3.1.2 Limited bidding.
+POLICY The Department shall invite competitive bids.
+Bids shall be advertised in at least the Government Tender Bulletin and/or in the DFA, Volksblad as well as in any other appropriate media should the Accounting Officer deem it necessary.
+If, in a specific case, it is impracticable to invite competitive bids, the Accounting Officer may procure the required goods, services or works by other means such as price quotations or negotiations, provided that the reasons for deviating from inviting competitive bids must be recorded and approved by the Accounting Officer or his/her delegate.
+Furthermore, the department shall adhere to provisions of National Treasury Practice note no 5 of 2009/2010 especially paragraph 4.
+The prescripts of the PPPFA shall be adhered to.
+The prescripts of the central supplier database as per National Instruction Note 4A of 2016/17 shall be adhered to.
+The department shall ensure that it fully complies with clause 3 (2) (b) of the Promotion of Administrative Justice Act (PAJA) 3 of 2000 for all SCM acquisitions within this threshold.

+- 3.1 Range of procurement processes are divided mainly in the following two major categories:

+- 3.1.1 Competitive bidding

+- 3.1.2 Limited bidding.